beets3d/FutureMakers/docs/projects/project-chiikawa/index.md

 ## Step 3: Adding Details

 1. Sculpt Facial Details:

     * Use "Subdivide" to increase mesh density

-   * Sculpt eyes and mouth positions and details
+    * Sculpt eyes and mouth positions and details with "Brush" and "Crease"

     * Add spheres for eyeballs, adjust size and position

     * Use "Smooth" to remove sharp edges

     * Use "Inflate" to enhance cheek roundness

 ## Step 4: Adding Color and Visual Post-processing

 1. Color Your Chiikawa:

     * Use "Paint" tool

     * Adjust roughness and metallic properties for different textures

 2. Post-processing:

     * Adjust overall visual effects (like Color Grading)

     * Enable "Ambient Occlusion" to enhance shadows and depth

 ## Step 5: Completion and Export

-1. Check Model: Carefully inspect every detail of the model
+1. Check Model:

+    * Carefully inspect every detail of the model

 2. Export Model:

     * For 3D printing, select all components

     * Use "Boolean" to merge them into one piece

     * Export the completed Chiikawa model in required format (.stl/.obj)

 ## Practice